amiltimore2016/comitizen_example/README.md

 ## Husky Setup

-Optionally setup [husky](https://typicode.github.io/husky/#/) so github hook gets triggered when committing, your mileage may vary.
+Optionally setup [husky](https://typicode.github.io/husky/#/) so git hooks get triggered when committing, your mileage may vary.

 You might need to add prepare stanza for husky to work.